 The EC members are employed under employment contracts of unlimited duration that are subject to a notice period of up to twelve months.
-EC members are not contractually entitled to termination payments or any change of control provisions other than the accelerated vesting and/or unblocking of share awards mentioned above.
+EC members are not contractually entitled to sign-on awards, termination payments or any change of control provisions other than the accelerated vesting and/or unblocking of share awards mentioned above.
 The employment contracts of the EC members may include non-competition clauses for a duration of up to a maximum of two years.
 In cases where the company decides to activate the non-competition provisions, the compensation paid in connection with such non-competition provisions may not exceed the monthly base salary, or half of the total compensation, for a period of twelve months.

 5. Shareholding ownership guideline

 The EC members are required to own a minimum multiple of their annual base salary in dormakaba shares within five years of hire or promotion to the EC, as set out in the following table.

 200% of annual base salary

 To calculate whether the minimum holding requirement is met, all vested shares are considered regardless of whether they are restricted or not.
 However, unvested performance share units are excluded from the calculation.
 The NCC reviews compliance with the share ownership guideline on an annual basis.
 In the event of a substantial rise or drop in the share price, the BoD may, at its discretion, review the minimum ownership requirement.

 6. Assessment of actual compensation paid to the EC in the financial year 2020/21

 In comparison to the previous year, total direct compensation (TDC) of the EC increased by 4%.
 There are several factors that impacted the level of actual compensation paid to the EC in the 2020/21 financial year, which are summarized below.